inkVerb/VIP/Cheat-Sheets/LEMP-Desktop.md

 ***This is only for Arch/Manjaro and installs Nginx!*** *For Apache on Arch/Manjaro or Debian/Ubuntu, see [LAMP Desktop](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/LAMP-Desktop.md)*

+*DEV note: This is in beta and has not been tested; PHP-FPM may not work*

 ### Update

 | **0** :$